sushanthj/Python-CV/Git.md

 ## Points to Note

 - If you checkout a file 'git checkout blade.py' it resets the file to whatever is the latest from that branch in upstream

+- If you want to physically add or change remotes go to the respective folder and do 'nano .git/config'